-Plant Operations and = # of eligible fundedMaintenance Funding = students X Applicable Per Student Rate
+Plant Operations and Maintenance Funding

+of eligible funded students

+Applicable Per Student Rate

-- 1. Plant operations and maintenance funding is provided to Level 2\ accredited funded private schools. - 2.
-Funding is based on the # of funded students taken from the frozen funded headcount of the previous year. - 3.
-For the purpose of this grant: - a. a student in an online program (code 620) is not included; and - b. a home education student is not included. - 4.
+- 1. Funding is based on the # of funded students taken from the frozen funded headcount of the previous year. - 2.
+For the purpose of this grant: - a. a student in a print-based distance education program (code 621) or online program (code 620) is not included; and - b. a home education student is not included. - 3.
 The applicable per student rate is based on the following grade groupings: - a.
 Grades 1 to 6 - b.
 Grades 7 to 9 - c.
 Grades 10 to 12